 Treatment Can Revitalize You

-If you snore at night, it may not seem like a big deal.
-But snoring is one of the most noticeable signs of a severe sleep disorder, obstructive sleep apnea (OSA).
-Sleep apnea affects more than 18 million Americans and most don’t even realize they have it.
+If you often snore loudly at night, it may not seem like a big deal.
+But snoring is one of the most noticeable signs of a severe sleep disorder, sleep apnea.
+Sleep apnea is a serious medical condition wherein the body stops and restarts breathing throughout the night due to an obstructed airway or a neurological issue or a combination of both.
+This condition affects more than 18 million Americans and most don’t even realize they have it.

 The Hazards of Untreated Sleep Apnea

 If you believe you can go without treatment, you could be putting your life and the lives of others at risk.
 OSA deprives your brain of oxygen while you sleep, a contributing factor to many health conditions.